rsavage2201/BerkelyCapstone/README.md

 Output Summary:
 •	The BTC market saw a 31.69% increase in price from $49,958.22 at the start of the year to $65,790.66 at the end of September 2024.
 •	SARIMA Model:
-o	Total spent: $5,485,166.23
+-	Total spent: $5,485,166.23
-o	Total realized: $5,550,048.20 o	Net gain: $64,881.97 (1.18% gain)
+-	Total realized: $5,550,048.20
+-	Net gain: $64,881.97 (1.18% gain)
 •	Random Forest Model:
-o	Total spent: $4,165,978.86
+-	Total spent: $4,165,978.86
-o	Total realized: $4,349,286.58 o	Net gain: $183,307.72 (4.40% gain)
+-	Total realized: $4,349,286.58
+-	Net gain: $183,307.72 (4.40% gain)

 **Findings and Recommendations**
 Findings
 1. Model Performance:
-o	The Random Forest model outperformed other models with a percentage gain of 4.40%, demonstrating better responsiveness to BTC price patterns. o	The SARIMA model achieved a 1.18% gain, indicating its utility but showing room for improvement. o	Short-term predictions (0 and 1 day ahead) are most effectively handled by the Linear Regression and Random Forest models, with both showing low RMSE and high R² values. o	Medium-term predictions (7 and 14 days) have reasonable accuracy with the Random Forest model, but performance diminishes as the interval increases. o	Long-term predictions (28 days) show a significant decline across all models, with negative R² values indicating that these models cannot reliably predict BTC prices over a 28-day horizon. o	LSTM configurations tested did not outperform traditional models, even with extensive hyperparameter tuning, likely due to the complexity and volatility of BTC prices that require more advanced architectures or feature engineering.
+-	The Random Forest model outperformed other models with a percentage gain of 4.40%, demonstrating better responsiveness to BTC price patterns.
+-	The SARIMA model achieved a 1.18% gain, indicating its utility but showing room for improvement.
+-	Short-term predictions (0 and 1 day ahead) are most effectively handled by the Linear Regression and Random Forest models, with both showing low RMSE and high R² values.
+-	Medium-term predictions (7 and 14 days) have reasonable accuracy with the Random Forest model, but performance diminishes as the interval increases.
+-	Long-term predictions (28 days) show a significant decline across all models, with negative R² values indicating that these models cannot reliably predict BTC prices over a 28-day horizon.
+-	LSTM configurations tested did not outperform traditional models, even with extensive hyperparameter tuning, likely due to the complexity and volatility of BTC prices that require more advanced architectures or feature engineering.

 2. Trading Simulation:
-o	The trading strategy based on Random Forest predictions resulted in a higher profit than the SARIMA-based strategy, however, neither produced a return that seemed commiserate with the risk being incurred, and neither outperformed a simple “Buy and Hold” strategy. o   Ultimately the project failed to create a model accurate enough to guide profitable trading decisions, but this is a very hard problem to solve and this project is a great starting point.
+-	The trading strategy based on Random Forest predictions resulted in a higher profit than the SARIMA-based strategy, however, neither produced a return that seemed commiserate with the risk being incurred, and neither outperformed a simple “Buy and Hold” strategy.
+-   Ultimately the project failed to create a model accurate enough to guide profitable trading decisions, but this is a very hard problem to solve and this project is a great starting point.

 Recommendations
 1. Expand Features:
-o	Incorporate other relevant financial data, such as currency exchange rates, global market indices, or sentiment analysis from news and social media.
+-	Incorporate other relevant financial data, such as currency exchange rates, global market indices, or sentiment analysis from news and social media.
 2. Model Improvement:
-o	Enhance the SARIMA model by exploring hybrid models (e.g., combining SARIMA with LSTM) to better capture BTC price volatility. o	Focus on short-term forecasting: Models like Random Forest and Linear Regression demonstrate strong capabilities for short-term BTC predictions and should be preferred for intervals of up to 7 days.
+-	Enhance the SARIMA model by exploring hybrid models (e.g., combining SARIMA with LSTM) to better capture BTC price volatility.
+-	Focus on short-term forecasting: Models like Random Forest and Linear Regression demonstrate strong capabilities for short-term BTC predictions and should be preferred for intervals of up to 7 days.
 •	Further tuning for LSTM models: Given their potential, additional configurations (e.g., deeper networks, different input sequences, or other recurrent architectures like GRU) may be explored to improve performance.
-3. Explore Other Time Horizons o	The models work better with shorter time horizons, my next step is to explore the 48 hour time horizon and repeat the trading experiment.
+3. Explore Other Time Horizons
+-	The models work better with shorter time horizons, my next step is to explore the 48 hour time horizon and repeat the trading experiment.
 4. Investment Strategy:
-o	Consider implementing an ensemble approach that combines the top-performing models for a more robust and diversified trading strategy.
+-	Consider implementing an ensemble approach that combines the top-performing models for a more robust and diversified trading strategy.

 **Output Files and Images**
 1.	combined_stock_data.csv